Panesher/chat/README.md

 - server_starter - starting the server.
 - client_starter - client launch.

-Firstly, you should run the server, nothing else needs to be done with it.
+<br>Firstly, you should run the server, nothing else needs to be done with it.
-Client - write in output all the necessary information to the console.
+<br>Client - write in output all the necessary information to the console.
-First at all, you need to connect to the server: 'lh' for the localhost or enter the ip of the host.
+<br>First at all, you need to connect to the server: 'lh' for the localhost or enter the ip of the host.
+After that you
+should consider if you want to print responses (y/n answer for simple question).
-Available commands:
+<br>Available commands:
 - HELLO - sends HELLO to the server.
 - register - registration on the server.
 - login - login.